ilnazTayebi/PostgresSemiRaw/README.md

 The type of each data feature (column) is inferred based on the first lines of the file, as one of the following types: int, real, boolean or text.
 Data not fitting any of the specialised types defaults to text type.
 Empty values are recognised as NULLs.

 The csv file delimiter is expected to be a comma (',').
-Other standard delimiters used in a consistent way should be recognised.
+Other standard delimiters used in a consistent way should be recognised automatically.
 The double quote character ('"') must be used for text quoting (and escaping).
+NULL values are represented with an empty unquoted string (for instance with comma delimiters : ,,).

 Note: files without a '.csv' extension are not recognised as csv.